adlytaibi/removeversiondbucket/README.md

 Whether you want to understand how to build and destroy a bucket with versioning or simply testing a few scenarios.
 A default number parallel operations is set by a `governor` variable.
 This is a highly customizable bash script that will go through any or all of the following workflows:
 - Create a bucket if it doesn't exist
-- Check and enable or don't enable versioning on the newly created or existing bucket
+- Check and enable or suspend versioning on the newly created or existing bucket
 - Create C-times test files and upload (PUT) to the bucket
 - Clean-up the C-times test files from the local file system
 - Update every file and PUT to create a new version of each file D-times